Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 We next point out that the last two cases of the theorem have nice geometric interpretations, which we explain now.

-In the final case where there is a single extreme point in the interval, as is apparent by looking at Figure~\ref{f.three cases of two-point} and our earlier remark that $\linhull$ is the shape of $\h$ on the two-point tail event (as precisely stated ahead in Theorem~\ref{mt.two-point limit shape}), the event is essentially caused by $\smash{\h(-\theta^{1/2}) \geq a\theta}$ alone; thus the probability bound is the same as that of the latter event from Theorem~\ref{mt.one point tail asymptotics}.
+In the final case where there is a single extreme point in the interval, as is apparent by looking at Figure~\ref{f.three cases of two-point} and our earlier remark that $\linhull$ is the shape of $\cL_1$ on the two-point tail event (see Theorem~\ref{mt.two-point limit shape} ahead), the event is essentially caused by $\smash{\cL_1(-\theta^{1/2}) \geq a\theta}$ alone; thus the probability bound is the same as that of the latter event from Theorem~\ref{mt.one point tail asymptotics}.

 The second case's geometric interpretation is more interesting.
-Essentially, the interaction or dependence of the events $\{\h(-\theta^{1/2}) \geq a\theta\}$ and $\{\h(\theta^{1/2})\geq b\theta\}$ is through the line connecting the points $(-\smash{\theta^{1/2}},a\theta)$ and $(\smash{\theta^{1/2}}, b\theta)$.
+Essentially, the interaction or dependence of the events $\{\cL_1(-\theta^{1/2}) \geq a\theta\}$ and $\{\cL_1(\theta^{1/2})\geq b\theta\}$ is through the line connecting the points $(-\smash{\theta^{1/2}},a\theta)$ and $(\smash{\theta^{1/2}}, b\theta)$.
 In the second case where $\linhull$ has infinitely many extreme points in $\smash{[-\theta^{1/2},\theta^{1/2}]}$, the parabola can be thought of as being a \emph{barrier} to this line, thus preventing the interaction of the two events, and so the probability is the product of the individual probabilities (at least up to first order in the exponent).

-The expert reader at this point might be reminded of the \emph{positive association} property of the KPZ equation (which it inherits, for example, from interacting particle system models like the asymmetric simple exclusion process which converge to it, though we provide a proof via a different model).
-This property says that the probability of an intersection of two \emph{increasing} events (an event $A$ such that if $f\in A$ and $g \geq f$ pointwise, then $g\in A$; eg. $A$ can be the one- or two-point upper tail) is upper bounded by the product of the individual probabilities.
-This important inequality holds in a large class of lattice statistical mechanics models and is also known as the Fortuin-Kastelyn-Ginibre (FKG) inequality \cite{fortuin1971correlation}, and we will refer to it by this name.
-The FKG inequality is an indispensable tool in these models, and so it is of interest to understand when it is approximately sharp.